tanish-1363/ARIMA-Forecasting-and-Monte-Carlo-Simulation/README.md

 **i) ACF & PACF Analysis:** Autocorrelation and Partial Autocorrelation plots are generated for both $d=1$ and $d=2$ to manually identify potential parameter bounds.
 <img width="1624" height="850" alt="image" src="https://github.com/user-attachments/assets/dc54e189-b6f6-4320-8b8b-8df30d4ba0a5" />

+For $d=1$, the ACF and PACF plots show an immediate drop-off with virtually zero significant lags crossing the confidence thresholds.
+This mathematical lack of autocorrelation is the textbook signature of a Random Walk, giving us the strict baseline justification for our first candidate: **Model 1 - ARIMA(0,1,0)**.
+Conversely, the $d=2$ plots show specific structural spikes, hinting at the need for moving average ($q$) or autoregressive ($p$) terms to capture momentum.

 **ii) AIC & BIC Matrix:** A grid search is executed, scoring multiple ARIMA configurations based on Akaike and Bayesian Information Criteria to find the mathematical optimum (penalizing for overfitting).

 | **AIC Matrix for d=1** | | | | | | | | **BIC Matrix for d=1** | | | | | | |